Pinot Noir vs Merlot vs Cabernet Sauvignon: Decoding Top Red Wines

 Cabernet Sauvignon

 Cab Sauv is recognized as a full-bodied wine with high levels of tannins, providing a bold and structured taste.
-The acidity in Cabernet Sauvignon is moderate to high.
-Flavors of dark fruits such as black currant, cassis, and blackberry dominate the palate, accompanied by tertiary notes of tobacco, leather, and green pepper.
+Flavors of dark fruits such as black currant, cassis, and blackberry dominate the palate in dry wines, accompanied by tertiary notes of tobacco, leather, and green pepper.
 As a slow-aging wine, Cabernet Sauvignon often undergoes extensive oak aging, contributing to its rich and complex flavor profile.

 Pairing of Pinot Noir